bahbka/pebble-my-data/README.md

 * Fetch JSON from custom URL, specified in settings
 * No companion app required, using PebbleKit JS
 * Force update with select button
-* Append short=1 or long=1 GET param on short/long select button update
+* Append select=1/select=2 GET param on short/long select button update
+* Ability to change up/down buttons behavior from JSON (scrolling or up=1|2,down=1|2 params)
 * Append coordinates to URL (configurable)
+* Append HTTP request header Pebble-Token (unique to device/app pair), can be used for server-side device identification
 * Scrollable data area
 * Custom update interval, specified in JSON
 * Vibrate on update if specified in JSON